 Maya Angelou (born April 4, 1928 died May 28, 2014) was an American author, poet, singer, dancer, actor, playwright, composer and activist.
-Angelou is one of the most celebrated poets/writers in American history, known for bring a special spotlight to the lives of black American women.
+Angelou is one of the most celebrated poets/writers in American history, known for bringing a special spotlight to the lives of black American women.

 To concisely describe her life is a challenge.
 She was born in St. Louis, Missouri and had a tumultuous childhood, her parents split while she was only 3 years old, she was sent to live with different guardians, and she was raped at the age of 7 by her mother's boyfriend, who was later killed by her uncles.
 She became mute after her assault, and it took a family friend and teacher to help her speak again.
-That friend also introduced to reading classic books, which started her lifelong love of reading and writing.
+That friend also introduced her to classic literature, which started her lifelong love of reading and writing.

 Works by Maya Angelou or participated in with their own pages